microsoft/azure-privacy-sandbox-kms/test/README.md

 make test-system-inference
 ```

-## Quick End to end testing
+## End to end testing

-Quick e2e testing is designed to quickly test if all endpoints are functional.
+E2e testing is designed to quickly test if all endpoints are functional.
 This test run quickly and is intended to do a quick test after changes.

+This can also be used to launch KMS.
+Next one can do manual curl tests to test the endpoints.

-### How to run quick e2e tests
+### How to run e2e tests

 ```bash
 # In the terminal window